Peaceful Divorce and Amicable Divorce Without Court

 How can this Form of Mediation support Children?

-The latest research on divorce suggests that it is not so much that you are getting divorced that will affect your children as much as how you go about this divorce.
+The latest research on divorce suggests that it is not that you are getting divorced that will affect your children as much as how you go about this divorce.
 Ongoing conflict between you and your spouse is considered most problematic for your children, according to The Divorce Forum® consulting psychotherapist, Frank Zizzo, Ph.D.
 Long-term research on divorce suggests that while divorce may cause distress in children, it need not cause disorder.
-With The Divorce Forum® Collaborative Model there is less stress than in any other form of mediated or litigated divorce because there is less disruption.
-Telephone mediations with this process are the least stressful option as there is usually an additional trigger when spouses are in the same room together discussing their future.
+With The Divorce Forum®, there is less stress than in any other form of mediated or litigated divorce because there is less disruption.
+Telephone mediation with this process is the least stressful option as there is usually an additional trigger when spouses are in the same room together discussing their future.
 Please remember that no matter the age of your children; whether they are young or teenagers or adults; weddings, graduations, grandchildren and all family events can only be enjoyable post-divorce if you and your spouse can be peaceful and that is one benefit of The Divorce Forum® Collaborative Model.

 What is Accelerated Mediation?